NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 Rating and Reviews for Items and Shops

-Home Delivery and Pick From Shop feature is Supported
+Home Delivery and Pick From Shop (Online-to-Offline) Shopping Concept is Supported

 Location Based Filtering is available which means that customers will see only those shops which can deliver to them and other shops will get filtered out.